Punchyou/flavors_of_physics_Ds_decay/proposal.md

 ## Why I chose this project?
-I have a bachelor's degree in physics, but I haven't worked as a physicist so far.
+I have a bachelor's degree in physics, but I have not worked as a physicist so far.
 I started having an interest in data science in recent years and I am now confident enough to start utilizing my data science knowledge in solving physics problems, combining my passion for both fields.
-I specifically chose a particle physics project as I know that scientists at CERN often provide data to the public based on their observations, and that I would be able to find both an interesting machine learning problem and a dataset online to work with, with sufficient data for a data science analysis.
-I initially started working on the tau decay problem described briefly in the begging of the proposal, but the classifier predict the signal with high performance without much hyperparameters tuning due the nature of the dataset.
-I believe that this wouldn't help me learn as a much as a problem that would require further model improvements to get high performing results, so I switched to the Ds decay which is a similar problem with a lower benchmark performance.
+I specifically chose a CERN particle physics project as I know that scientists at CERN often provide data to the public based on their observations.
+I was able to find both an interesting machine learning problem and a dataset online to work with, with sufficient data for a data science analysis.
+I initially started working on the tau decay problem, but even simple classifiers predict the signal with high performance without much hyperparameters tuning due to the nature of the dataset.
+This problem would not help me learn as much as a problem that requires further model improvements to get high-performing results, so I switched to the Ds decay which is a similar problem with lower benchmark performance.

 ## Sources: